dfkaye/dfkaye-blog/content/demos/alert-dialog-generator/index.md

 ---
-title: "Alert-Dialog Generator"
+title: "Demo: Alert-Dialog Polyfill"
 date: 2021-08-06T09:36:29-07:00
-lastmod: 2021-08-06T09:36:29-07:00
+lastmod: 2021-08-11T13:05:29-07:00
-description: "Polyfill the window alert(), confirm(), prompt() methods in case Google really decides to remove them all and break the web."
+description: "Demo of a vanilla JavaScript polyfill for the browser's modal dialog methods alert(), confirm(), and prompt(), in case Google really removes them and breaks the web."
 tags:
 - "Alert-Dialog"
 - "Accessibility"
 - "Polyfill"
+- "JavaScript"
+- "Vanilla"

 # load styles and scripts in strict order